larstobi/vagrant-puppet-tungsten/Readme.md

  - slave
  - web

 to allow you to test-drive tungsten replicator.

- Just started this vagrant/puppet bundle...
+This is just a framework yet.